Skip to Content

 the balance of these forces.
 Traditional Chinese medicine focuses on maintaining the

 yin-yang balance to maintain health and prevent illness.

 medicine doctors look at the balance of body, mind, and spirit to determine how

 to restore qi, the yin-yang balance, and good health.

-traditional Chinese medicine to treat many illnesses from
+traditional Chinese medicine to treat

 infertility.
 Traditional Chinese medicine doctors may use several types of

 treatment to restore qi balance.

 Research in China and

 worldwide has shown traditional Chinese medicine to be helpful for many types of illness.